Josip Belušić: Early life and education

 Little is known about Belušić's early life.
-He was born to Marin Belušić and Katarina Ružić.
+He was born to Croatian Marin Belušić and Katarina Ružić, Serbian.
 Belušić spent his childhood in Županići, and was educated in nearby Pazin (5 miles northeast of Županići) and Koper (today Slovenia).
 In Pazin, the school's priests who tended to him were the first to notice his talent for the natural sciences.
 Belušić later enrolled in the Higher State Gymnasium of Koper.

 The Koper high school had eight classes.
 The official languages of the institution were Italian and German.
 In the upper grades, there were also elective courses in the Slavic language.
 As a state grammar school, the institution was loyal to the Monarchy and the emperor.
 According to its curriculum, religious education, Italian, German, Latin and mathematics were studied in all eight grades.
 Elective courses included Slavic language, drawing and poetry, and starting from 1901 physical education.
 Slavonic as an elective course was introduced in the school programme in 1867.

 In the school year 1865/66, Belušić completed the 6th grade.
 In that year, 161 students attended the grammar school, of which 149 were Italians and 12 were Slavs.
 According to the official census and the directory from that year, Josip Belušić was especially praised in the 6th grade, and his class finished with the best results in the class rank.

 During his high school education, Belušić also earned himself a scholarship.
 He received 100 forints from the Province and 40 forints from the provincial governorship.
 His conduct, grades and attendance were assessed as impeccable throughout his higher education.
 His courses were Latin, Greek, Italian and German, geography and history, mathematics, physics.
 As elective courses he chose Slavic language and philosophy.

 In 1875, having finished his studies, he was employed as a professor of physics and mathematics at the imperial teacher-training school of Koper, where he taught to the school's male students.
 Belušić taught both in German and Italian.
 According to a 1900 report from the Imperial and Royal Academy of Koper, Professor Belušić passed the professional exam for obtaining the title of professor in Trieste.

 He then became the director of the Maritime School of Castelnuovo, near Trieste, and received the title of assistant professor in that institution.
-In all documentary record, it is always stated that "Josip Belušić from St. Martin near Labin," was a Croatian and a Catholic.
 The same documentation also shows that in 1875, when he was employed at the Academy, he was a bachelor.
 Belušić later did marry.
 However, no further information about his family has been uncovered.
 It remains unclear where and how he died.